Matt Olson Preview, Player Props: Braves vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.20 team ERA ranks 16th across all league pitching staffs.
+- The Dodgers have the 17th-ranked team ERA among all MLB pitching staffs (4.21).

-- Dodgers pitchers combine to give up 157 total home runs at a clip of 1.2 per game (to rank 14th in baseball).
+- Dodgers pitchers combine to give up 160 total home runs at a rate of 1.2 per game (to rank 14th in the league).

 © 2023 Data Skrive.
 All rights reserved.